 Utility companies have capacity to produce electricity.
 When they max out, they have 2 options: reduce consumption or produce more electricity.
 The latter requires a significant investment on their part.
 Reducing consumption, therefore, can make better economic sense to them.
 So to incentivize their customers, they offer them rebates to install more efficient product that lowers consumption.
 LED Lights, for example, can reduce consumption by as much as 80-90% (with controls) per fixture.
 Multiply that in the millions of bulbs in their customer base, and they have effectively staved off the need to build more power plants.

 What products qualify for rebates?

 Typically, utility companies offer rebates for Energy Star and DesignLights Consortium Listed products.
 These products have been certified energy efficient by governing bodies.
 Energy Star is set up to offer home owners energy efficient products.
 In terms of lighting, this typically means small household bulbs, usually A19 replacements.
 DesignLights Consortium is set up for industrial and commercial LED Lights.
 To qualify, products need to be designed to DLC standards, submitted and tested.
-And only once it passes the test will a product become DLC listed.
+And only once it passes the test will a product become DLC Qualified.

 How do I get a rebate?

 The first step before starting any project is to contact your utility company, or contact us at MyLEDLightingGuide.com, and determine if there is a rebate, and what the steps are to get the rebate.
 It is important to do this before you start, as some utility companies may require a pre-work audit.
 If the work has started, then you may not be eligible for rebates.
 Secondly, the utility company will tell you what types of rebates, if any, are available.
 Some of the rebates are based on a pool of money.
 If the money runs out, rebates may not be available until the next rebate period kicks in.
 Sometimes the utility companies will also rebate the labor required to do the retrofit or installation.